moskytw/mosky.vim/README.md

 The [Vundle][] plugins list is recoded on `moskysvim/vimrc`.
 Copy the plugins you wants and use [Vundle][] to install them.

-The following steps install all of the plugins:
+Here are the steps to install all of the plugins:

     $ cd ~/.vim
     $ ln -s bundle/moskysvim/vimrc .vimrc